This is when a crewmember or executive for a show makes an appearance in a part that would ordinarily be cast with a professional actor.

 - Lorenzo Music was just a writer before he was asked to lend his unique voice to the unseen doorman Carlton in Rhoda.
 He then became a well-known voice actor, most notable as the voice of Garfield.

 - Because it is filmed on a fast turnaround and a small budget, Power Rangers has been guilty of this multiple times.
 Producer Doug Sloan voiced Prince Gasket in Power Rangers Zeo, and was Kimberly's Uncle Steve in one episode.
-In a by-proxy example, one frequent example is stunt coordinator Koichi Sakamoto's wife, who was the A-Squad Pink Ranger in Power Rangers S.P.D. and a woman with a baby carriage in Power Rangers RPM.
+In a by-proxy example, one frequent example is stunt coordinator and explosion-lover Koichi Sakamoto's wife, who was the A-Squad Pink Ranger in Power Rangers S.P.D. and a woman with a baby carriage in Power Rangers RPM.
 Sakamoto himself played an alien warrior that fights alongside Bulk and Skull in a Zeo episode.

 - In Quantum Leap, creator Donald P. Bellisario played the guy Sam leaped into in "A Portrait For Troian".
 Writer/producer/wife of Bellisario Deborah Pratt plays title character Troian (who is named for their daughternote - Bellisario co-wrote this one as well) in the episode and voices both the Project Quantum Leap AI Ziggy and does the Opening Narration from mid-season 2 on.